Best boat knife - 8 options tried and tested - Yachting Monthly

 But these knives often remain unused until they’re needed in anger.
 Apart from running a thumb across the blade to test how sharp it feels, we have little idea whether or not our chosen model will make the cut we need in a split second or a couple of minutes.

-A test of man overboard recovery procedures led by Sir Robin Knox-Johnston, on p12 this month, reveals that not all off-the-shelf blades and cutters are as effective as they might appear.
+A test of man overboard recovery procedures led by Sir Robin Knox-Johnston, revealed that not all off-the-shelf blades and cutters are as effective as they might appear.

 With this in mind, we collected eight different blades and tested their cutting power on lines appropriate for a number of jobs on board.